-Uganda National Parks – with about 10 National Parks found in the country, Uganda is notably one of the world’s most bio-diverse countries, habituating 13 types of primates and 330 mammals, with six of which are found nowhere else, the country is home to over 1000 bird species and also encompasses the vast range of landscape that varies from the Africa’s highest mountain ranges to the source of the world’s longest river, River Nile, and harbors the largest lake on the continent, Lake Victoria.
-Uganda safaris with Acacia Safaris Limited will unfold the untold jungle secrets of the pearl of Africa.
+Uganda National Parks – with about 10 National Parks found in the country, Uganda is notably one of the world’s most bio-diverse countries, habituating 13 types of primates and 330 mammals, with six of which are found nowhere else, the country is home to over 1000 bird species and also encompasses the vast range of landscape that varies from the Africa’s highest mountain ranges to the source of the world’s longest river, River Nile, and harbors the largest lake on the continent, Lake Victoria. safaris to Uganda with Acacia Safaris Limited will unfold the untold jungle secrets of the pearl of Africa.

 Bwindi Impenetrable National Park – Uganda National Parks

 Lying in extreme Southwestern Uganda, Bwindi Impenetrable National Park is a well-known gorilla trekking safari destination.
 The 331sq.kms conservancy area is a designated UNESCO Heritage Site hosting an estimate of 360 bird species, 550 mountain gorillas as per the latest gorilla census, chimpanzees, 250 butterfly species, chameleons, frogs, 160 Guinea-Congolian Flora, black and white colobus monkeys and many others.

 Located in the Northwest side of the country, Murchison Falls National Park is Uganda’s largest park, approximately 5 hour drive from Kampala.